argreiner/FreiburgSeminar/Datasets/Readme.md

-This database is The database where the signal data are taken from is located at
+The database where the signal data are taken from is located at

 https://archive.physionet.org/physiobank/database/ptbdb/